 Rugged DevOps vs. DevSecOps

 DevSecOps is about bringing security closer to IT and business objectives by minimizing vulnerabilities earlier in the application development life cycle.
-The “rugged” term of DevOps is an accelerated approach where safety parameters are practised at the start.
-The penetration tests used throughout the development cycle can lead to a clearer understanding of possible risk and increased confidence in what you create.
+The “rugged” term of DevOps is an accelerated approach where safety parameters are practiced at the start.
+The penetration tests used throughout the development cycle can lead to a clearer understanding of possible risks and increased confidence in what you create.

 In a DevSecOps environment, IT professionals work with developers to automate security checks throughout the development cycle.
 Ruggedizing processes means making security a top concern for both parties involved in software deployment.

 Rugged DevOps is a philosophy that emphasizes the need for transparency and collaboration between development teams, security teams, and operations teams.
 This methodology helps developers understand the impact of their code on risks related to security.

 Rugged DevOps also advocates incremental improvements in practices by building continuous delivery pipelines with built-in audit trails.
 This can be programmed into compliance standards at any time.
 It’s also common to use third-party software applications just so you are always using the current version.

 - OpenControl / Compliance Masonry.